M-a-t-e-o/M-a-t-e-o/README.md

   <img src="coding.gif" width="300"/>
 </div>

-<br> I recently finished the *CS50: Introduction to Computer Science* as a Summer passtime (You have my work in my repository!)
+<br> I recently finished the *CS50: Introduction to Computer Science* as a Summer passtime!

 ---